yhamdoud/engine/README.md

 ### Diffuse GI

 Diffuse GI for static and dynamic objects is approximated using a grid of irradiance probes.
-During baking, the scene is rasterized to a cube map at each probe and the irradiance is subsequently determined using a compute shader.
+For each probe, the scene is rasterized to a cube map and the irradiance is subsequently determined using a compute shader.
 This process is repeated for multiple bounces and can be amortized over several frames.

-An efficient encoding for irradiance is required to support many probes, the fact that we are primarily interested in capturing low frequency detail can be put to good use here.
+An efficient encoding for irradiance is desirable when storing many probes, the fact that we are primarily interested in capturing low frequency detail can be put to good use here.
 We opted to project the radiance map on the third-order spherical harmonics basis functions.
 This allows us to represent each map using just 27 floating-point numbers (9 for each channel).
 Furthermore, calculating the irradiance ends up being a multiplication of each coefficient by a constant factor, instead of a convolution.

-In practice, the cube map projection algorithm in [Stupid Spherical Harmonics Tricks](http://www.ppsloan.org/publications/StupidSH36.pdf) is used.
+In practice, the cube map projection algorithm presented in [Stupid Spherical Harmonics Tricks](http://www.ppsloan.org/publications/StupidSH36.pdf) is used.
-The algorithm is implemented using 2 compute shaders, one for the actual projection of each texel and the other for gathering the results with a parallel sum reduction.
+The algorithm is implemented using 2 compute shaders, one for the actual projection of each cube map texel and the other for reducing the results of the first pass in parallel.
 The resulting coefficients are packed in 7 three-dimensional textures and sampled at run-time using hardware accelerated trilinear interpolation.

 ### Screen-space reflections